Bernadette da Cunha was born in 1964 in Mumbai. She graduated with a Masters of Arts in Sociology from St Xavier’s College in Mumbai.

 Each segment presents its own narrative in a boudoir.
 The “Gods become Men” segment featured digital manipulated photographs of a God-like figure who has descended on earth.

-Currently, Bernadette is the Director at TVW International, a media production company in Mumbai where she works and lives.
+Currently, Bernadette is the Director at TVW International, a media production company in Mumbai.